Copilot

 15% savings ($18/user/month)

-Microsoft's official graphic shows three pillars: M365 E5 plus Entra Suite providing "secure productive work," Microsoft 365 Copilot as "AI built for work," and Agent 365 as the "control plane for agents."
-A shared foundation layer called Work IQ underpins all three, "built with trust to protect the organization."
+Microsoft's official graphic shows three pillars: M365 E5 plus Entra Suite providing "secure productive work", Microsoft 365 Copilot as "AI built for work", and Agent 365 as the "control plane for agents".
+A shared foundation layer called Work IQ underpins all three, "built with trust to protect the organization".
+(The Work IQ API, a consumption-priced interface to this layer, is covered in the consumption section below.)
 E7 is "available with and without Teams", reflecting the European Union (EU) unbundling requirements that have been in effect since 2023.
-Note: $99 is probably the "full" price, with Teams.
+Note: $99 is the US with-Teams headline price.
+Microsoft has published separate ME7 with-Teams and no-Teams prices for EEA currencies effective 1 July 2026 in its Partner Center pricing precision update.

 Microsoft 365 E7 "The Frontier Suite" overview — bundle includes Microsoft 365 E5 with Entra Suite, Microsoft 365 Copilot, and Microsoft Agent 365, unified by Work IQ platform.
 General Availability May 1, 2026.
 Available with or without Teams.